Typhoons (album)

 Typhoons is the third studio album by English rock duo Royal Blood, released through Warner Records on 30 April 2021.
 A predominantly self-produced effort, the band recorded the album throughout 2019 and 2020.
 The album also marks a notable shift in the band's sound, pairing their usual alternative and hard rock sound with elements of dance-rock and disco.
 The album was preceded by three singles—"Trouble's Coming", "Typhoons", and "Limbo"—in addition to the promotional single "Boilermaker".

-Typhoons received generally favourable reviews from critics, some of whom deemed it the band's best work to date, and was a commercial success, becoming the band's third consecutive UK No.1 album.
+Typhoons received generally favourable reviews from critics, some of whom deemed it the band's best work to date, and was a commercial success, becoming the band's third consecutive UK number one album.

 Recording

 Royal Blood began recording the album in early 2019.
 Halfway through the year, they embarked on a tour consisting of intimate shows as well as appearances at festivals such as the Reading and Leeds Festivals.
 During this tour the band debuted the songs "Boilermaker" and "King" live.
 They resumed recording later that year.
 During this time, the duo were recovering from having toured alongside Queens of the Stone Age during the Villains World Tour and promotion of How Did We Get So Dark?, with Kerr affected particularly hard by the constant partying of the tour and thus focused his efforts on becoming sober.
 As such, this process of sobering up also saw Kerr gain new "clarity and focus on being creative", and his thoughts surrounding this were influential on the songwriting process.
 The band struggled at first to find their footing with the album, though drummer Ben Thatcher identified the first single "Trouble's Coming" as the first track to click with the band.
 "Trouble's Coming" saw the foundation for the infusion of the disco influences that were followed up in later tracks.

 Recording of the album stretched into early 2020, when it was forced to be halted as a result of the COVID-19 pandemic in England.
 Although the songwriting was mostly done, the band wrote additional songs in lockdowns - "Typhoons", "Limbo", "Mad Visions" and "Oblivion", two of which lead singer Mike Kerr felt were "the two best songs on the record".
 "King" was ultimately cut from the main release of the album as the band didn't feel it worked on the record, as it was too reminiscent of the band's previous sound, alongside another track "Space".
 "Space" was recorded with Kerr playing guitar as opposed to his usual bass, following on from his guitar-led contributions to Desert Sessions Vols.
 11 & 12 in 2019.
 Both tracks however would be included on the digital deluxe version of the album.
 Other tunings and instrumental setups for the bass were explored during the production, with elements such as playing bass with guitar strings and different tunings used to help add additional variety to the sound.